Gulf billions buy Egypt economy breathing space

 While Brotherhood leaders insist they will not take up arms, others may.
 Attacks on tourists in the 1990s hit Egypt’s income hard.
 When Algeria cancelled a 1991 election that Islamists were winning, a decade of civil war ensued, crippling development.

-Emad Mostaque, strategist at Noah Capital Markets, said there was a risk that polarisation on the streets could develop into general strikes and militant violence, which would seriously damage the Egyptian economy.
+Emad Mostaque, strategist at Noah Capital Markets, said there was a risk that polarization on the streets could develop into general strikes and militant violence, which would seriously damage the Egyptian economy.

-“We remain concerned about attacks against tourist centres by splinter groups,” Mostaque said, “With our key takeaway from Algeria being that groups can quickly re-radicalise and it doesn’t take many people to cause an almighty mess.”
+“We remain concerned about attacks against tourist centers by splinter groups,” Mostaque said, “With our key takeaway from Algeria being that groups can quickly re-radicalize and it doesn’t take many people to cause an almighty mess.”